alonitac/DevSecOpsBIU12/ex1/README.md

-# Default profile for new Linux Users
+nma# Default profile for new Linux Users

 In this exercise, you will implement a bash script which applies default Bash profile configurations for new added Linux users.